Source of Funding and Partners

 - United Nations Development Programme (UNDP) and United Nations High Commission for Refugees have assigned doctors and Nurses to our hospital on long-term assignments of over one year each to work in our hospital, help us train our staff and students, and also assist us with the treatment of UN or other International staff who are treated at our hospital.

-- UNHCRUnited Nations High Commission for Refugees has supplied our hospital with a new ambulance in 2001 which is old now but still works.
+- UNHCR has supplied our hospital with a new ambulance in 2001.
+Although it is now old, it still works.

 - A second used ambulance has been donated by an individual benefactor and a water tankerSee photo at right has also been donated by another benefactor.